benjaminpiccarreta/NISTIR-8112/NISTIR_Use_Cases.md

 #### Overview

-Claude is with the Los Angeles Police Department (LAPD) and is attempting to access an FBI criminal justice database in order to gather additional information for a high-profile case.
+Claude is with the Los Angeles Police Department (LAPD) and is attempting to access an FBI criminal justice database to gather additional information for a high-profile case.
 This database uses a federated identity model with multiple IDPs across affiliated law enforcement agencies.
-Due to the sensitive information retained within the database, access is protected based by ABAC.
+Due to the sensitive information retained within the database, access is protected based on ABAC.
 The attributes are asserted by the appropriate law enforcement agency (in this case the LAPD) to the FBI, who is then able to evaluate the attributes and make an access decision.

 |**Attribute**                  |**Value**       |
 |---------------------------------------|----------------------|